-Studies of incremental or minor improvements to existing technologies or discovery of new biomarkers are not within the remit of the EME Programme.
+Applications may investigate novel or repurposed interventions and technologies, but studies of incremental or minor improvements to existing technologies or designed to find previously unknown biomarkers are not within the remit of the EME Programme.

-Proposals to this call may contain a series of linked stages (usually 2 to 3), with progression to the main clinical evaluation dependent on the outcome of the previous stage(s).
+Proposals to this call may contain a series of linked stages (usually 2 to 3), with progression to the main clinical evaluation of the test dependent on the outcome of the previous stage(s).
 Researchers who wish to submit such a programme of work must make the progression criteria clear.
 Early stages may include:

-- The limited steps needed to progress the development of an intervention to a stage suitable for use in an accredited clinical service; - Prospective clinical work or retrospective research utilising existing clinical samples or data to inform the main study; - Pilot or feasibility studies.
+- The limited steps needed to progress the development of an assay of an existing marker or an existing technique to a stage suitable for use in an accredited clinical service; - Prospective clinical work or retrospective research utilising existing clinical samples or data to inform the main study; - · Pilot or feasibility studies.